joakimk/toniq/README.md

 * [x] Consider renaming this since it's very hard to differentiate between exqueue and exq in spoken language
 * [ ] Add CI
 * [ ] Hex package
+* [ ] Update README to reflect what exists and remove readme-driven-development tag.

 ### Later